A supercritical elliptic equation in the annulus

 In the following, we wish to discuss the important special case where $a$ is a constant function.
 In this case we may, by renormalization, assume that $a \equiv 1$.
 Then (\ref{P}) reduces to the problem

 which has received widespread attention with regard to the existence and shape of radial and nonradial solutions.
 As already observed, a radial solution exists for any $p > 2$ and, by \cite{T}, it is unique.
 We recall that, when the domain is a ball, the celebrated symmetry result by Gidas-Ni-Nirenberg \cite{GNN} ensures that every positive regular solution is radial.
 This symmerty preservation still holds when the domain $A$ is an annulus with a small hole and the nonlinearity is subcritical, see \cite{GPY}.
-On the other hand, for expanding annuli with fixed difference of radii, the existence of multiple nonradial solutions has been proved in \cite{Coffman} in the two-dimensional case, and in \cite{B,CW} for $N\ge 3$ in the subcritical regime.
+On the other hand, for expanding annuli with fixed difference of radii, the existence of multiple nonradial solutions has been proved in \cite{Coffman} in the two-dimensional case, in \cite{B,CW} for $N\ge 3$ in the subcritical regime and in \cite{ByeonKimPistoia2013} by means of Lyapunov--Schmidt reduction.
 For some supercritical nonlinearities, yet subject to certain growth conditions at infinity, the existence of nonradial solutions has been obtained in \cite{Li}.
 Other existence results for nonradial solutions of \eqref{P-const} in the supercritical case are obtained in \cite{gladiali-et-al2010} via bifurcation techniques.

-When applying Theorem~\ref{thm:main_existence} to \eqref{P-const}, a priori it is not clear if a new existence result is obtained, since in principle we could find the radial solution.
-In the following, taking advantage of some results in \cite{gladiali-et-al2010}, we elaborate two situations where we can show that $\mathcal{K}$-ground state solutions of (\ref{P-const}), as detected by Theorem~\ref{thm:main_existence}, are in fact nonradial, and thus we obtain new existence results for nonradial solutions in the case of critical and supercritical exponents.